Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

 The dried, crushed or cut aerial parts of the plant (passion flower herb) are used.
-The drug is mainly from the leaves, flower parts and pieces thereof may also be included.
-The drug comes from USA and India.
+The drug comes mainly from the leaves; flower parts and pieces may also be included.
+The commercially available drug comes from the USA and India.

 Constituents of the herbal drug

-Passion flower herb contains flavonoids, cyanogenic glycosides, amino acids and polysaccharides.
+Passion flower herb contains flavonoids, cyanogenic glycosides, free amino acids, and polysaccharides.

 Quality of the drug